 As I write in my book (p.
 26): “Christians, like Jews, honored God who is unbounded by time and space, the God who is a dwelling and refuge for all who call upon him.
 Jesus becomes the “place to go” to know God in spirit and truth (Matt.
 7:25, John 4:21-24), the “new thing” that God has done by which we might know God (Isa.
 43:19, Heb.
 1:1-2).
 Jesus is the place that encompasses all places, because in and through him all things came to be (Col 1:15-20).
 Not only that, but through Jesus Christ God has broken down all barriers and has accomplished all that is necessary for peace, reconciliation, and salvation (Eph.
 1:5-14, 3:8-14).
 He is present for us in whatever place we are, until the close of time (Matt.
 28:20, Rev. 22:13).”

-I’ve written in my other Lenten posts that we need to be careful: we need to center Lent around God and let our practices clarify God's providence and will.
+Sometimes Lenten practices stray from the main point: to center us upon God and to larify God's providence and will.
 If we think of God our maqom and machseh, our Lenten observance is focused upon our true place and true home.